itsme2417/PolyMind/README.md

 - Internet searching with DuckDuckGo and web scraping capabilities.
 - Image generation using comfyui.
-- Image input with sharegpt4v (Over llama.cpp's server), OCR, and Yolo.
+- Image input with sharegpt4v (Over llama.cpp's server)/moondream on CPU, OCR, and Yolo.
 - Port scanning with nmap.
 - Wolfram Alpha integration.
 - A Python interpreter.